Moyinesamuel/alx-zero_day/0x03-git/README.md

-This is all about learning how to use *github*
+This is all about learning how to use *github* and it's been great!